marty1885/libvsqx/README.md

 libvsqx
 =======

-A spensource Vocaloid VSQX file loader.
+A spensource Vocaloid VSQX file loader wtitten in C++.